-(A) Across all sustainability outcomes

-(1) Capital allocation activities used (2) Sector allocation (2) Explain through an example Infrastructure investments have the power to drive systemic change, leading to long-term reductions in emissions by transforming the way we produce and consume energy, transport people and goods, and use natural resources.
+(A) Across all sustainability outcomes (1) Capital allocation activities used (2) Sector allocation (2) Explain through an example Infrastructure investments have the power to drive systemic change, leading to long-term reductions in emissions by transforming the way we produce and consume energy, transport people and goods, and use natural resources.
 For example, investing in sustainable biogas can displace fossil fuels in hard-to-abate sectors, while electric vehicle charging points or electrified rail help reduce emissions from transportation, a significant source of emissions globally.
-InfraRed's Origination and Execution team has been looking to deliver on InfraRed's NZAM Climate Solutions target by continuing to invest in the energy transition and exploring opportunities in circular waste management, district heating networks, sustainable biogas, and green hydrogen.
+InfraRed's Investment team has been looking to deliver on InfraRed's NZAM Climate Solutions target by continuing to invest in the energy transition and exploring opportunities in renewable energy, distributed energy and energy solutions.
 Investing in climate solutions, particularly greenfield projects, can have a greater impact than decarbonising InfraRed's portfolio because it fundamentally addresses the root causes of greenhouse gas emissions.
 An example of a recent investment with strong sustainability outcomes is outlined below.
-Jolt Energy For several years, InfraRed has been assessing opportunities to invest in companies which are supporting the decarbonisation of the transport sector through installing additional electric vehicle (EV) charging points.
-With the recent EU mandate stating that from 2035, all cars must be zero emissions, InfraRed has made a timely investment in Jolt Energy, a company specialising in ultra-fast chargers for EVs in urban areas in Germany.
-InfraRed's commitment will allow Jolt to expand its business and deploy thousands of chargers.
-Jolt's advanced technology, which is up to 15 times faster than current charging stations, is bridging the gap between the era of internal combustion engines and an electrified future.
-(B) Sustainability Outcome #1: (B) Sustainability Outcome #1: InfraRed is the Investment Manager of TRIG, which has assessed its EU Taxonomy alignment.
-(1) Capital allocation activities used
+FIG Power In 2023 TRIG acquired FIG Power, a Bristol-based battery storage developer.
+Battery storage is a key component in flexible capacity and thus is core to the energy transition and the rollout of renewable technologies.

+(B) Sustainability Outcome #1: